CharmAIOS/CharmOS/README.md

     PL4 --> UI
 ```
 Pluggable Orchestration & Execution:
-All tasks flow through a unified orchestration pipeline, where major subsystems expose plugin interfaces that allow you to inject or swap components (e.g., model routers, workflow planners, or SDK bridges) to compose workflows tailored to custom runtime requirements
+All tasks flow through a unified orchestration pipeline, where major subsystems expose plugin interfaces that allow you to inject or swap components (e.g., model routers, workflow planners, or SDK bridges) to compose workflows tailored to custom requirements

 ```mermaid
 flowchart LR